bart-2026/langs/README.md

 ----------

 **mm.ma** MM compiler source code in amalgamated form.
-This has been de-tabbed (otherwise M source it needs 4-space tabs).
+This has been de-tabbed (otherwise M source needs 4-space tabs).
 It can be split up into discrete files using a script as the format is simple (a "===" line precedes each file).

 Or, if the MM compiler is running under Windows, using 'mm -deconst mm.ma'